This Is Your Life (British TV series): Notable guests

 In May 1971, Googie Withers was the featured guest, but the surprise planned by host Eamonn Andrews did not go according to plan, when Withers arrived in the studio, thinking she was going to be interviewed by Godfrey Winn.
 When Andrews stepped forward with the red book, Withers asked him why he was working as a floor manager and no longer as a presenter.
 This was in part due to her living in Australia where the show was not known.

 In 1996, the Sunday Mirror reported that a planned show for Cockney comedy actor Arthur Mullard was pulled after researchers contacted his eldest son.
 The same report featured claims that Mullard had terrorised his family and had sexually abused his daughter for many years.

 David Butler was 17 when he became the youngest-ever subject of This Is Your Life (episode aired 5 March 1962).
 He was surprised by Eamonn Andrews in the headmaster's study of Hemel Hempstead Grammar School.
 Butler lost both his legs and a hand when, aged 11, he found an unexploded bomb on Ivinghoe Beacon.

+Tottenham Hotspur and Northern Ireland football legend Danny Blanchflower became the first person to refuse to appear on the television show on February 6, 1961.
+Host Eamonn Andrews attempted to surprise Blanchflower with the famous big red book under the guise of recording a sports segment.
+When Andrews announced the famous line, "Tonight, Danny Blanchflower, This Is Your Life," the Spurs captain famously replied, "Oh no it's not," and walked away.
+Because he declined on the spot and it was a live programme, the BBC had to quickly substitute a different pre-planned emergency episode featuring Somerset doctor Robert Fawcus.
+Blanchflower later stated he never regretted his split-second decision to walk away from the cameras.